aaron-schroeder/activereader/README.md

 `py-activityreaders` provides the `activereader` package.

-Use `TcxFileReader` to build a `pandas.DataFrame` for increased data accessibility and readability.
-This file type can be exported from [Garmin Connect](http://connect.garmin.com/).
+Use `TcxFileReader` to read and access data from a `tcx` file.
+This file type can be exported from
+[Garmin Connect](http://connect.garmin.com/).
 ```python
 import pandas as pd